Norman B.: Norman B. and 'Life Elsewhere' Return to Radio

-In February 2013, Norman B. was back on the air, relaunching "Life Elsewhere" as a weekly music, arts and culture program on Tampa Bay public radio station WMNF.
+In February 2013, Norman B. relaunched "Life Elsewhere" as a weekly music, arts and culture program on Tampa Bay public radio station WMNF.

-The Tampa Bay Tribune reported the premiere of "Life Elsewhere" as part of a programming overhaul at WMNF, with the independent, non-profit station "tweaking the schedule in response to what our listeners have said about what they like and don't like," according to Program Director Randy Wind.
+The Tampa Bay Tribune reported the premiere of "Life Elsewhere" as part of a format turnaround at WMNF, with the independent, non-profit station "tweaking the schedule in response to what our listeners have said about what they like and don't like," according to Program Director Randy Wind.